jrayl/jrayl.github.io/_pages/research.md

 **Income Downscaling with Nightlights** (with Tamma Carleton and James Rising)

-**Can water markets price the reliability of a water right efficiently?
-Evidence from transfers of non-consumptive water rights in Chile** (with Yusuke Kuwayama and Tyler Treakle)
+**Does the Value of Reliability Capitalize in Water Markets?** (with Yusuke Kuwayama and Tyler Treakle)